Skip to main content

 Eloisa Serrano

-Eloisa Serrano is a 4th-year PhD student in Clinical Psychology at Northwestern.
-Her lab, the Griffith Lab, is housed within the Department of MEdical Social Sciences.
-As a Southside Chicago native with previous work experience at non-profits, she had exposure to the many health inequities and social justice issues affecting urban areas like Chicago.
+Eloisa Serrano is a PhD student in Clinical Psychology at Northwestern.
+Her lab, the Griffith Lab, is housed within the Department of Medical Social Sciences.
+As a Southside Chicago native with previous work experience at non-profits, she had exposure to the many health inequities affecting urban areas like Chicago.
 She realized that as a Latina clinician and researcher, she will have the opportunity to include more people in the shaping of research and use clinical therapy to address mental health needs of Latinx populations.
 She is currently also completing clinical work in the VA system helping veterans coping with chronic health issues and trauma.
 Her goal is to help break down the cultural stigma of seeking mental health support in minority communities.
 Her lab research focuses on health literacy, assessment, treatment of anxiety and depression, and community mental health care.
 Along with her current research, she is also interested in intergenerational trauma, issues affecting first-generation students, women’s health issues, correctional health, and community violence.
 When she’s not in the lab, Eloisa spends her time cooking, trying delicious coffee throughout the city (hello, cold brew & café de olla), and making homemade treats for her pups.

 Monica Estrada